ThatAlecs/simplewild/README.md

 **Overview**

-SimpleWild is adds a /wild command to Uberbukkit/Craftbukkit 1060 for versions prior to Minecraft beta 1.7.3
+SimpleWild adds a /wild command to Uberbukkit/Craftbukkit 1060 for versions prior to Minecraft beta 1.7.3

 **Features:**